Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 The Hidden Weakness of Standard LEDs

-Here is the uncomfortable truth about the LED industry: Most "agricultural" lights sold today are just repackaged warehouse lights.
-They rely on materials that are fundamentally unsuited for the chemical reality of a farm.
+Here is the uncomfortable truth about the commercial LED industry: Most so-called "agricultural lighting" sold today consists of just repackaged warehouse lights.
+They rely on cheap plastics and silicone that are fundamentally unsuited to survive harsh farm environments, where moisture, dust, and chemical gases are constantly present.

 To understand why they fail, we have to look inside the chip.